Site analytics from Jan 1 to Dec 31, 2018 -- are more engineers writing docs now?

 - My conflicted thoughts about the decentralized web (while taking the Census of Technical Communicators survey) (900 downloads)

-- New post in Simplifying Complexity series – Principle 11: Be both a generalist and specialist through your technical acuity (679 downloads)
+- New post in Simplifying Complexity series – Principle 11: Be both a generalist and specialist at the same time (679 downloads)

 I use Podtrac to track downloads.
 I’ve never seen a single podcast get as many downloads as the Recording of API documentation workshop in Denver, with 8,357 downloads.
 Across all podcasts ever published on my site, there were about 42,000 downloads in 2018.